 - Adjunct teaching positions at international higher-education institutions.

 - Search thousands of job listings for free.
 Career Tools include a chat room, salary data, resources for International job seekers, employer profiles, articles and additional resources.

 - This is a meta-collection of Internet resources that have been gathered for the academic job hunter.
-It includes links to faculty, staff, and administrative announcements that are both teaching and non-teaching.
-Many of the collected links are to institutional HR pages.
+It includes links to faculty, staff, and administrative announcements and is not restricted to teach positions.

 - Inside Higher Ed • Careers

 - College and university job listings for faculty and staff positions.

 - Modern Language Association • Job Information List

 - The MLA's job list is a central resource for academic job seekers in the humanities.
 The "Related Links" on this page also contain useful information for graduate students on the job market.